blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/ephemeralscan.md

 Ephemeral Scan or Ephemeral Scan Mode is a new way of running [solution_name] with Black Duck.
 This mode is designed to be as fast as possible and does not persist any data on Black Duck.
 Ephemeral Scan Mode has a unique set of restrictions, mode of configuration and set of results.
 It is similar to Rapid Scan Mode however it differs in that it supports usage of the SIGNATURE_SCAN tool.
 Ephemeral Scan allows non-persistent signature scans to be performed.

-Enable this feature by adding [--detect.blackduck.scan.mode=EPHEMERAL](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of detect.
+Enable this feature by adding [--detect.blackduck.scan.mode=EPHEMERAL](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of Detect.

 ## Requirements and Limitations

  * A limited subset of Tools can be run.
     * The currently supported tools are: DETECTOR, BAZEL, SIGNATURE_SCAN and DOCKER.
-    * The EPHEMERAL Signature Scan will not persist on black duck.
+    * The EPHEMERAL Signature Scan will not persist on Black Duck.
     * All other tools are disabled when running in Ephemeral Scan mode.
  * Ephemeral Scan and non-persistent SIGNATURE_SCAN
     * To perform a non-persistent Signature Scan in Ephemeral mode, SIGNATURE_SCAN must be included within --detect.tools.